vidyatshetty/Weather_API/README.md

 "Weather_API"

-Add your API Key in the http request (index.html file)
+Add your API Key in the http request (index.html file Line 34)

 Example: